 Have you ever seen those TV commercials for Sonic with the two nerdy guys and then thought to yourself the ad was so lame that you should have gone into advertising just so that you didn’t have to endure another one?
 It has crossed my mind more than once.

 The problem with TV commercials is that there is no do over if they are bad.
 You can’t change the message the same day.
 You can’t improve upon it to drive more sales.
 Sure a TV ad is scrutinized over by the company, ad agency and focus groups, but it is still just a one time shot.
 You have to get it right the first time.

 Companies often treat their websites in a similar way.
-Companies they leave the website alone for an average of two years before changing them.
+Companies launch new websites and then leave them alone for an average of two years before really changing the user experience.
+They assume because it is generating leads that it is working.
 Sure new content is added, or maybe a new billboard on the homepage, but rarely anything drastic.
-In two years, significant changes will occur in both web style and technology.
+In two years, significant changes will occur in both design style and technology.
 Websites can go out of date pretty quickly.
-This is the primary reason that companies keep changing their websites every couple of years.
-They just don’t keep up with constantly changing customer needs and expectations.
+This is the primary reason that companies keep changing their websites every two to three years.
+Unfortunately, they just don’t keep up with the constantly changing needs and expectations of customers and prospects.